zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 END
 ```

-#### Workshop #4
+### Workshop #4

 Write a program to tell you if an entered date is valid.
-The same idea can be used to write a program to tell you if an entered dollar amount is valid
+The same idea can be used to write a program to tell you if an entered dollar amount is valid:

 ```
 INPUT DT